compulim/acme-http-01-azure-key-vault-middleware/README.md

 1. Set up Azure Key Vault with 2 SPNs
 1. Install middleware to Express
-1. Run `.bin/acme-order` periodically with your scheduler
+1. Run `.bin/acme-order` periodically with your scheduler, such as GitHub Action

 ### Minimal access rights to Key Vault